PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 `run_quantized_reshape_cleanup()` result together with its nested quantized- suffix selection before changing that boundary.
 Commit and push only; do not create, reopen, or update a pull request.

+## Quantized-Reshape direct result characterization checkpoint

+`run_quantized_reshape_cleanup()` returns the fixed one-key dictionary `folded_dequant_reshape_quantize_chains` from one transactional layout pass.

+The lowerer has one raw direct call with the live LayoutState and diagnostics, after `_optimize_dequant_transposeconv_quantize_chains` and before `_layout_pass_set_1_quantized_activation_binary_results`.
+The layout/attention quantized suffix separately selects the same callback at its fixed index with the same live LayoutState and diagnostics.

+A passing contract freezes the one-key schema, exact direct arguments, sole direct occurrence, nested suffix index/context flags, and both boundary calls.
+A strict expected-failure contract selects the unconsumed observation-only target `_layout_pass_set_1_quantized_reshape_stats`.

+Characterization validation completed sequentially under `uv`:

+- dedicated result contract: `1 passed, 1 xfailed in 0.56s`
+- quantized-Reshape owner, quantized suffix and activation boundaries, quantized-PReLU predecessor, architecture, and pass-efficiency coverage:
+  `314 passed, 1 xfailed in 18.59s`
+- branch-changed broad suite including the new result contract:
+  `1620 passed, 1 xfailed in 29.58s`
+- targeted Ruff, Python bytecode compilation, and whitespace validation: passed

+The sole expected failure is the intentionally unimplemented direct-result retention contract.
+Replace only the raw direct expression with `_layout_pass_set_1_quantized_reshape_stats`.
+Do not change the result schema, pass selection/order, preflight, transaction, direct arguments, nested suffix, surrounding calls, guard, dependency, public API, or TensorFlow behavior.
+Keep the result unconsumed, validate sequentially, commit, and push only; do not create, reopen, or update a pull request.